.png)

 LGMD2A is an autosomal recessive subtype of LGMD caused by mutations of the Calpain-3 (CAPN3) gene, which codes a non lysosomal Ca2+ protease.
 LGMD2A is one of the most common LGMD subtypes.
 CAPN-3 belongs to a large family of proteases and is expressed specifically in skeletal muscle.

-Clinical presentation in LGMD2A is most often associated with progressive, symmetrical, predominantly proximal muscle weakness, with age of onset between 8 and 16 years.
+Clinical presentation in LGMD2A is most often associated with progressive, symmetrical, predominantly proximal muscle weakness, with age of onset between eight and 16 years.
 It typically begins in the pelvic girdle, with involvement of hip adductors and gluteus maximus, manifesting as problems running, climbing stairs, or standing up from a chair.

 The lower limb girdle muscles are most severely affected, although some patients do have initial or simultaneous presentation in the shoulder girdle.
 Clinical complaints about shoulder girdle and upper limb weakness appear later in the disease course.
 Patients are typically wheelchair-bound before 35 years of age or after no more than 25 years of progression.